mrzmmr/remark-behead/Readme.md

 ===

-Remark is a [remark](https://github.com/wooorm/remark) plugin to increase and decrease the weight of headings.
+Behead is a [remark](https://github.com/wooorm/remark) plugin to increase and decrease the weight of headings.
 Passing a negative value to the weight option will decrease the heading weight and passing a possative value to the weight option will increase the heading weight.

 ## Install